Blog

 17. Prepare for any theme nights

-This isn’t common, but occasionally events have themes attached to one or more of the evening dance parties.
+This isn’t common, but occasionally events have themes attached to one or more of the evening dance parties, such as "neon", or "pyjamas".
 It’s always optional, but nobody likes missing the memo and being left out.
-This will be posted on the website, so stay tuned so you can prepare costumes when you’re packing.
+This will be posted on the website, so stay tuned so you can prepare outfits/costumes when you’re packing.

 18. Don’t eat alone